 Only a master’s degree in speech-language pathology from an institution accredited by the American Speech-Language Hearing Association is acceptable for admission.

 Sorry, this program does not provide provisional nor conditional admission status.

 What makes for a strong application?

-Applications are viewed holistically, thus the committee considers all pieces of the application; however, we encourage you to take particular note of the following:
+Applications are viewed holistically, thus the committee considers all pieces of the application; however, applicants are encouraged to take particular note of the following: